kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 `sidebar.php`

-Inside sidebar we will put the following chunk of code.
+* Inside sidebar we will put the following chunk of code

 ```php
 <?php if ( ! dynamic_sidebar( 'page' ) ): ?>